• Home

 The VA provides shingles shots for veterans, according to the VA vaccinations guide.

-The VA administers the Shingrix vaccination, which is recommended for patients who may have been previously inoculated with older treatments, such as Zostavax.
+The VA administers the Shingrix vaccination, recommended for patients who may have been previously inoculated with older treatments, such as Zostavax.

 The VA recommends that even healthy adults receive a shingles vaccination.
 Remember, you will need two doses of the shingles vaccine, spaced two to six months apart.